-Tokyo Disneyland is Japan’s version of the Magic Kingdom, with many of its attractions, restaurants, and even entire lands being direct lifts from Disneyland and Walt Disney World.
 This guide to Tokyo Disneyland attractions contains short reviews and numerical scores for every ride and show in the park, plus FastPass recommendations for Japan’s equivalent of the Magic Kingdom or Disneyland.
 If you’re planning a trip to Tokyo Disney Resort, this is a great place to start when determining what to do and when to do it.
 The guide will give you a rough idea of an itinerary, which is very important at Tokyo Disneyland (the itinerary will only work if you arrive no less than 30 minutes before park opening).

 Unlike Tokyo DisneySea (see our separate Tokyo DisneySea Attraction Guide for more about that park), much of what you encounter at Tokyo Disneyland will be familiar.
 Very familiar.
 During its initial construction, elements of Disneyland and the Magic Kingdom were cherry-picked and duplicated in Tokyo Disneyland.
 Much of this is apparent even today, although since the park’s opening in 1983, almost every addition has been unique.
 Tokyo Disneyland isn’t nearly as unique as Tokyo DisneySea, but it’s still awesome.